-Insights from our recent Lunch and Learn Session
+Insights on Succession Planning from our recent Lunch and Learn Session

 Having worked with several clients over the last few years to successfully build their talent pipeline, the feedback and questions from HR teams as well as industry best practices have guided Accendo to adopt a fresh perspective on Succession Planning.
 We would like to share this new lens we have adopted, and help companies navigate Succession Planning in today’s fast-moving digital landscape.

 The general gist of Succession Planning is to find the right people to fill the right roles.
 It comes to play in ensuring continued business and service to our customers.
 A recent example of its impact is when Disney’s stocks dropped 2% after an unexpected CEO succession and a key executive member moved to another company.
 This goes to show how serious an impact succession planning or the lack of thereof has on business continuity and shareholder value.

 Understanding its importance especially in times of crisis, explore the hidden costs of poor succession planning here, Accendo recently conducted a virtual lunch and learn session as part of our month-long Succession Planning campaign.
 Speakers of the webinar include the host, Ashvin Nair, the Head of Market Insights in Accendo, Dhamiri Petra, former Korn Ferry consultant and Head of Client Insights, Thanesyah Ravindran, the Head of Insights, as well as our guest speaker, Ramya Balakrishnan the Director of People Possibilities who has worked with organisations such as Dell, GE and most recently Unilever.
 In the webinar, the speakers covered the following topics:

 - Succession Planning and the New Lens